 If you just want to follow the L2 chain, launching just the driver is sufficient.

-Starts the Nethermind Execution Client for L2 network operation:
+Starts the Driver + Nethermind Execution Client for L2 network operation:

 Proposer